 Scaling health levels?

-Scaling of health fundamentally relates to experience of satiation, satisfaction, or contentment from living condition.
-Dissatisfaction or lack of contentment is absence of health.
+The scaling of health fundamentally relates to the experience of satiation, satisfaction, or contentment from one’s own living condition.
+Dissatisfaction or a lack of contentment is absence of health.

 A fundamental question not yet addressed in our discussion is whether health is a state as opposed to the alternative state of disease.
 There are medical conditions that allow only two alternative conditions; a frequently quoted example is a woman in childbearing age who either is pregnant or is not pregnant.
 There is no condition where a woman is a bit pregnant, pregnancy is an all-or-nothing event allowing only a ‘plus’ and a ‘minus’ state and no transitions between both of them.
 At first glance, one might also take ‘health’ and ‘disease’ as alternative ‘plus’ and ‘minus’ states.
 The self-perception of a subject is a relative reliable measure differentiating a healthy state from a diseased state.
 In a prodromal phase of an infectious disease, we feel lousy before any overt disease symptoms are evident.
 During convalescence we feel the reverse process of returning vigor and strength.
 This distinction finds expression in our outer appearance allowing not only an experienced physician, but even an attentive layperson to differentiate these two states with a single look at a person.
 This experience speaks for health and disease as two alternative states.
 However, medical doctors use scoring systems to assess the health and disease status of patients to decide on medical interventions.
 To quote just two examples: the Karnofsky score runs from 100 (perfect health) to 0 (death) in steps of 10 and assesses the independence or dependence of patients on assistance for everyday activity or survival; its main purpose was to quantify the capacity of cancer patients to cope with chemotherapy.
 Another score rates the status of newborns: the Apgar score attributes up to two points each for the appearance, pulse, grimace, activity, respiration of the baby (despite this mnemonic, Apgar is named after an anesthesiologist).
 Apgar expresses the need for medical intervention by the pediatrician.
 Apgar scores of 7 or higher characterize healthy babies.
 These scoring systems are interesting since first, they put health and disease into the same measurable category and second, they anticipate that both health and disease states can be graded.
 By their design as indicators for medical intervention, these scoring systems have more graded disease levels than graded health levels, but this point can be quickly remedied by introducing a scoring system that depicts in analogy with the number line increasing positive integers to the right as indicators of a graded health level and increasing negative integers to the left as indicators of graded disease levels.